Omegi-tteok

-Omegi-tteok is a type of tteok (Korean rice cakes) particular to the region of the Jeju Island, the largest island of the Korean Peninsula.
+Omegi-tteok is a type of tteok (Korean rice cakes) particular to the region of Jeju Island, the largest island of the Korean Peninsula.
 Its traditional form is actually a by-product of the process of making omegi sul (sul is a Korean word for alcoholic beverages).
-The modern form of omegi tteok uses entirely different ingredients and is only packaged and marketed as "traditional" mainly to be sold as a regional specialty snack for visitors.
-It is now one of the best selling souvenirs among the tourists in Jeju Island.
+The modern form of omegi tteok uses entirely different ingredients and is packaged and marketed as "traditional" mainly to be sold as a regional specialty snack for visitors.
+It is now one of the best selling souvenirs among tourists to Jeju Island.

 Development

 Traditional Variety of Omegi Tteok

 The main ingredient of the traditional variety of both omegi tteok and omegi sul is a particular type of millet once produced in large quantities in Jeju Island known as chajo.
-Before the 21st century, a traditional Jeju household would use chajo as a replacement for a lot of the more difficult to find grains such as rice or wheat.
-This is an example of how the traditional Jeju cuisine differs from the rest of the traditional Korean cuisine.
-Because the island's cuisine developed with a more limited variety of food ingredients compared to the rest of the Korean inland provinces, some of its traditional food items tend to be less flavorful and more rustic like this traditional variety of omegi tteok.
-In addition, tteok in general was not made for snacking in Jeju Island.
+Before the 21st century, a traditional Jeju household would use chajo as a replacement for more difficult to find grains, such as rice or wheat, exemplifying how traditional Jeju cuisine differs from that of the rest of Korea.
+Because the island's cuisine developed with a more limited variety of food ingredients compared to mainland provinces, some of its traditional food items tend to be less flavorful and more rustic like this traditional variety of omegi tteok.
+In addition, tteok in general was not made for snacking.
 Instead, the people of Jeju Island mainly used tteok as an item of sacrifice for the spirits during events like gut (굿, shamanistic rituals).
 Having such purpose, most traditional Jeju tteok do not have a lot of flavor and are not very marketable in their original form.

-The process of making traditional omegi tteok and omegi sul only requires chajo, yeast, and water.
-Although this is no longer the case for most commercially sold omegi tteok nowadays, it is worth reviewing the traditional process for the sake of preserving the unique culture revolving around the notion of food in Jeju Island.
+The process of making traditional omegi tteok and omegi sul only requires chajo, yeast, and water, although this is no longer the case for most commercially sold omegi tteok nowadays.